transparency-dev/trillian-tessera/README.md

 contiguous to any entries the log has already committed to.

-This mode is instantiated via [`tessera.NewAppender`](https://pkg.go.dev/github.com/transparency-dev/trillian-tessera@main#NewAppender), and configured using the [`tesserea.NewAppendOptions`](https://pkg.go.dev/github.com/transparency-dev/trillian-tessera@main#NewAppendOptions) struct.
+This mode is instantiated via [`tessera.NewAppender`](https://pkg.go.dev/github.com/transparency-dev/trillian-tessera@main#NewAppender), and configured using the [`tessera.NewAppendOptions`](https://pkg.go.dev/github.com/transparency-dev/trillian-tessera@main#NewAppendOptions) struct.

 ### Migration Target

 This mode is used to migrate a log from one location to another.

-This is instantiated via [`tessera.NewMigrationTarget`](https://pkg.go.dev/github.com/transparency-dev/trillian-tessera@main#NewMigrationTarget), and configured using the [`tesserea.NewMigratonOptions`](https://pkg.go.dev/github.com/transparency-dev/trillian-tessera@main#NewMigrationOptions) struct.
+This is instantiated via [`tessera.NewMigrationTarget`](https://pkg.go.dev/github.com/transparency-dev/trillian-tessera@main#NewMigrationTarget), and configured using the [`tessera.NewMigratonOptions`](https://pkg.go.dev/github.com/transparency-dev/trillian-tessera@main#NewMigrationOptions) struct.

 > [!Tip]
 > This mode enables the migration of logs between different Tessera storage backends, e.g. you may wish to switch
 > serving infrastructure because:
->    * You're migrating between/to/from cloud providers for some reason
+>    * You're migrating between/to/from cloud providers for some reason.
->    * You're "freezing" your log, and want to move it to a cheap read-only location
+>    * You're "freezing" your log, and want to move it to a cheap read-only location.
 >
 > You can also use this mode to migrate a [tlog-tiles][] compliant log _into_ Tessera.